Gunnika/Gunnika.github.io/content/project/Visual-Question-Answering/index.md

 ---
 title: Visual Question Answering
-summary: An example of using the in-built project page.
+summary: Answering questions posed in natural language about the contents of an image - in the form of short text.
 tags:
 - Deep Learning
 - Natural Language Processing